 Q. What can I do with a Pharmacy Technician diploma?

-A. Pharmacy technicians can find positions in various environments such as local, national and private hospitals, drug stores, grocery stores, nursing homes as well as other medical facilities.
+A. Pharmacy technician jobs can be found in a variety of environments such as local, national and private hospitals, drug stores, grocery stores, nursing homes as well as other medical facilities.

 Q. How much does a Pharmacy Technician diploma cost?